|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 donated a kidney to a father of 7.
 Transplant took place at Beilinson hospital in Israel.
 Liba Bracha contacted me

-and Bracha means, blessing!
+Bracha means, blessing!
 She is a very beloved person and a blessing to society!
-She certainly lives up to
+She certainly lives up to her

-behalf of someone in desperate need of a kidney.
-I asked her to speak instead of me, as I knew she would do a
+of someone in desperate need of a kidney.
+I asked her to speak instead of me, as I knew she would do a greater

-greater job, which she did!
+job, which she did!
 She was a 57 year old mother of 6 when she donated a kidney to a stranger.
-And, her
+And, her niece and

 * * * *

-swap?"
-Then ends up donating a kidney in the world's largest kidney swap, in which 16
+Then ends up donating a kidney in the world's largest kidney swap, in which 16 people received

 Patrick Duncan of Virginia, contacted me last July after seeing my Craigs List posting for Flora, a Virginia woman